Police wrongly identified solicitor Fahad Ansari as Hamas member during Schedule 7 phone seizure

 Ansari not questioned in earlier stop

-It emerged that Ansari was stopped previously in 2024 under Schedule 7 of the Terrorism Act, before he represented Hamas, in what appeared to be a random stop.
+It emerged that Ansari had been stopped previously, in 2024, under Schedule 7 of the Terrorism Act, before he represented Hamas, in what appeared to be a random stop.

 He identified himself as a solicitor and was not asked any questions about Hamas or Palestine.
-He did not have his mobile phone seized, downloaded or copied, unlike his later Schedule 7 stop , barrister Hugh Southey KC, wrote in a skeleton argument.
+He did not have his mobile phone seized, downloaded or copied on that first occasion, unlike his later Schedule 7 stop, barrister Hugh Southey KC wrote in a skeleton argument.

 He said the significant difference between the two Schedule 7 stops was that Ansari had made an application on behalf of Hamas before the second stop.

-The chief constable of North Wales Police has made contradictory statements about the reasons for stopping Ansari for the second time in 2025.
+The chief constable of North Wales Police has made contradictory statements about the reasons for stopping Ansari in 2025.

-It appears that the chief constable has approached litigation heard in open court in a “confused, contradictory and less than candid manor”, Southey wrote.
+It appears that the chief constable has approached litigation heard in open court in a “confused, contradictory and less than candid manner”, Southey wrote.

 Legally privileged material

-The phone seized by North Wales Police, contained legally privileged material, including communications with clients, their families, witnesses and experts, documents, financial information, and internet research related to clients.
+The phone seized by North Wales Police contained legally privileged material, including communications with clients, their families, witnesses and experts, along with documents, financial information and internet research related to clients.

-A police officer subsequently prepared a list of keywords, including names of UK proscribed organisations and keywords based on research the officer had conducted into Ansari, to allow an independent counsel to “sift and review” data on Ansari’s phone.
+A police officer subsequently prepared a list of keywords, including names of UK proscribed organisations and words based on research the officer had conducted into Ansari, to allow an independent counsel to “sift and review” data on the solicitor’s phone.

 Ansari argues that the safeguards, including using an independent counsel to assess the contents of the phone, were inadequate to protect legally privileged material, and that he has no way of knowing whether such material was accessed by investigators.

-The Chief Constable wrote to Ansari in March this year stating that the police had completed their examination of Ansari’s work phone.
-Ansari has sought confirmation whether police officers had inadvertently seen privileged material from the phone.
+The chief constable wrote to Ansari in March this year, stating that the police had completed their examination of his work phone.
+Ansari has sought confirmation of whether police officers had inadvertently seen privileged material from the phone.

 Lack of rights

-The consequence of the approach taken by the Chief Constable of North Wales Police is that Ansari would be entitled to greater safeguards if he were investigated for having committed an actual offence, and where there had already been a judicial warrant, Southey wrote in the skeleton argument.
+The consequence of the approach taken by the chief constable of North Wales Police is that Ansari would be entitled to greater safeguards if he were investigated for having committed an offence, and where there had already been a judicial warrant, Southey wrote in the skeleton argument.

 “Previously, the High Court allowed the police to rely on secret evidence.
 In situations like this, it’s normally expected that at least a summary of the allegations is shared to allow a semblance of a fair hearing,” he wrote in a post on LinkedIn.

-The police’s apparent lack of distinction between being a member of Hamas and being a legal representative of Hamas raised “serious concerns,” and would deter lawyers from representing proscribed groups, he added.
+The police’s apparent lack of distinction between being a member of Hamas and being a legal representative of Hamas raises “serious concerns” and would deter lawyers from representing proscribed groups, he added.

 “This is not Belfast in the 1980s when such messages were delivered by bullets, but the intention feels uncomfortably similar: represent clients and face consequences,” he said.